National Conference on Citizenship

 The National Conference on Citizenship (NCoC) is a non-partisan, non-profit organization dedicated to strengthening civic life in America.
-They pursue their mission through a nationwide network of partners involved in a cutting-edge Civic Health Initiative, annual cross-sector conferences, and engagement with a broad spectrum of individuals and organizations interested in utilizing civic engagement principles and practices to enhance their work.
+They pursue their mission through a nationwide network of partners involved in a Civic Health Initiative, annual cross-sector conferences, and engagement with a broad spectrum of individuals and organizations interested in utilizing civic engagement principles and practices to enhance their work.
 Connecting people for the purpose of strengthening civic life is NCoC's goal.
 At the core of NCoC's joint efforts is the belief that every person has the ability to help his or her community and country thrive.

 NCoC was chartered by Congress in 1953 to harness the patriotic energy and national civic involvement surrounding World War II.
 In 2009, Congress named NCoC in the Edward M. Kennedy Serve America Act, expanding their Civic Health Initiative to become the nation's largest measure of civic engagement.

 For the past 10 years NCoC, together with the Corporation for National and Community Service (CNCS) and state and community level collaborative networks across the nation, has documented the state of civic life in America in city, state, and national Civic Health Index (CHI) reports.
 NCoC plans to establish CHI partnerships in all 50 states and the District of Columbia by 2020.

 The Civic Health Initiative has been an incubator for programs such as the Civic Data Challenge and The Civic 50.
 The Civic Data Challenge was a national competition to turn the raw data of civic health into useful applications and visualizations.
 The Civic 50 is an initiative to identify the 50 most community-minded companies in the nation.

 The Annual Conference on Citizenship is NCoC's signature event.
 Held in proximity to Citizenship Day (also known as Constitution Day) in the fall, NCoC convenes leaders in the field of civic engagement to exchange information and to discuss ways to progress their shared mission of encouraging Americans to become fully involved citizens.
 In addition to the Annual Conference, NCoC has partnered with institutions to host and convene programs, events, webinars, and discussions throughout the year.
 NCoC works with non-partisan VoteRiders to spread state-specific information on voter ID requirements.

 After 2013, NCoC expanded their programs to promote national service.
 They took a leading role in the creation of the Service Year technology platform.
 They worked in partnership with the Franklin Project at the Aspen Institute.
 The platform is an online marketplace designed to increase service opportunities for Americans between 18–28 years old.
 It brings together young people seeking service positions, organizations seeking service members, and funders looking to support these efforts.